StyrmirThorarins/Tol107G-Hopverkefni-1/README.md

 # Tol107G-Hopverkefni-1

-## Lýsing á verkefni
+# Project Details / Lýsing á verkefni

-`README.md` skrá skal vera í rót verkefnis og innihalda:

-* Upplýsingar um hvernig keyra skuli verkefnið
+## How To Run
+1) Install package needed node modules.
+Run 'npm init' to download neccesary packages.
+This refers to the package-lock.json file in the root.

+2) Generate css

+3) Start the website.
+* run 'npm run start' in the command line.
+This starts the website using a local host.

 - run from project root in console, calling scrip from package.json: npm run dev
 - created non-dev script to run the project

-* Lýsingu á uppsetningu verkefnis, hvernig því er skipt í möppur, hvernig CSS er skipulagt og fleira sem á við
-- file tree description
-- technologies used
-- scss organization breakdown
+## Project Overview
+### File Tree Description
+* / , contains the index page, package.json, readme, and other configuration files.
+* /css, contains scss files converted to css.
+These are the actual stylesheet that the website relies on.
+* /img, contains all the images in the project.
+* /pages, contains the html files for the 4 sub-pages of the project.
+* /scss, contains all the scss configuration files.
+### Technologies Used
+Htlm, .SCSS (translated into .CSS befor running), node package manager for command line scripts, scripts written in package.json in the root.
+### SCSS Organization Breakdown
+All SCSS files are placed in the '/scss' folder.
+* style.scss, is the main stylesheet for the whole website.
+* site-grid.scss, is the stylesheet containing the scss for the grid used for the pages layout.
+* config.scss, contains variables that are accessed throughout the scss.

-* Upplýsingar um alla sem unnu verkefnið
+## Project Members / Upplýsingar um alla sem unnu verkefnið
-Hópur 33
+### Group / Hópur 33
-Meðlimur 1	Styrmir Þórarinsson	sth315@hi.is
+Member / Meðlimur 1	Styrmir Þórarinsson	sth315@hi.is
-Meðlimur 2	Ólöf Svafarsdóttir	ols32@hi.is
+Member / Meðlimur 2	Ólöf Svafarsdóttir	ols32@hi.is
-Meðlimur 3	Hrafnhildur Hafsteinsdóttir	hlh11@hi.is
+Member / Meðlimur 3	Hrafnhildur Hafsteinsdóttir	hlh11@hi.is